Mayurji/Mayurji/README.md

 I'm a Machine Learning Engineer from India who loves writing articles and contributing to open source.

-    👨🏽‍💻 Currently working and growing my skillset in Machine Learning and Data Science handshake Open for collaborations regarding technical articles and Machine Learning projects globe_with_meridians Visit my [website](mayurji.github.io/) for more information
+   * 👨*💻 Currently working and growing my skillset in Machine Learning and Data Science
+   * 🤝 Open for collaborations regarding technical articles and Machine Learning projects
+   * **☑** Visit my [website](mayurji.github.io/) for more information

 ## Favorite Book
    * Sapiens By Yuval Noah Harari